 Astronomy it is one of the few sciences that amateurs can still have an important contribution to the advance of the knowledge.
-This is done mainly through observations with private telescopes and instruments, but can be also achieved through hardware/software development and data analysis, with proper methodology, that leads to useful results.
-Although this is not the goal of most amateur clubs around the world there is a number of organizations focusing on this approach.
+This is done mainly through observations with private telescopes and instruments, following with proper methodology that leads to useful results.
+Simultaneously, it can be also achieved through hardware/software development and data analysis (see the rapid increase in Citizen Science projects).
+Although this is not the goal for most amateur clubs around the globe there is a number of organizations focusing on this approach.

 The main motivation behind the founding of the HAAA in 2003 was the lack of this particular representation of the observational and research approach in Greece.
 Building upon the experience of other well established clubs around the world, such as the British Astronomical Association (since 1890) and the American Association of Variable Star Observers (since 1911), the structure of the HAAA is based on a number of Working Groups, each one focusing on a specific celestial object.
 Currently, there are 7 active WGs: Solar Observations and Records, Comets, Planets, Variable Stars, Meteors, Artificial Satellites, and History of Astronomy.
 Each group is coordinated by a professional or an experienced amateur astronomer.